Kuala Lumpur With Toddler: Activity Guide by Local Mama (2025)

 Toddler visits Islamic Arts Museum Children’s Library, one of the most fun activities in KL and Selangor.

-For a convenient spot right in KL city center, I highly recommend checking out the Islamic Arts Museum Children’s Library.
 They have an excellent selection of toddler books, including a pretty extensive Eric Carle section.
 On the weekends, they host free art sessions and storytelling.

 Indoor playgrounds in Kuala Lumpur are available in most malls in the city.
 They’re usually a huge soft play area that’s filled with climbers, slides, ball pits, trampolines, and all the fun stuff!